 In support of these efforts, Seacology will fund a 30-kilowatt micro-hydro power station for the community of Sito Lobo, which does not have electricity.
 Our partner NGO, YAMOG, will provide technical help.
 YAMOG coordinated another Seacology-funded micro-hydro project in the Mindanao community of Old Bulatukan, in support of watershed protection.

 - June 2012

-- The project construction for the Lobo micro hydropower was stalled in early 2011 due to bad weather and virtually impassable roads.
-In the following months, the local government of Lake Sebu made...
+- Construction of the Lobo micro-hydropower stalled in early 2011 due to bad weather and virtually impassable roads.
+Since then, the Lake Sebu government has made significant progress in...

 - January 2012

 - Unusually frequent rains throughout the year are hampering progress on delivery of materials and construction.
-Partner organization Yamog is again revising its project completion estimate to June...
+Partner organization Yamog is revising its project completion estimate to June 2012....

 - June 2011

 - The weir/intake, headrace canal, forebay tank, pressure pipes and powerhouse are nearly completed.
 Heavy rains in the early months of this year have made trips to and from the remote site...

 - January 2011

 - Work on the micro-hydro power generator began after simple ground-breaking ceremonies September 16, 2010.
 The weir/intake, headrace canal, forebay tank, pressure pipes and powerhouse are being...